Your Comfort in Mind

 - After initial 24 hrs. make a salt water mix of 1 tsp. salt to a glass of warm water.
 Use this to gently rinse your mouth several times a day.
 The salt water mixture reduces swelling and pain if used for the first few days.

-- Keep brushing your teeth and tongue after the tooth is pulled, brushing very softly in the area of the extraction.
+- Keep brushing your teeth and tongue after the tooth is pulled, avoid brushing the area of the extraction.

 * If severe bleeding persists after 6 hrs of applying pressure please call Dr. Preis immediately.